Anderwei/Tomosulo-demo/README.md

 ```
 Show how many cycle instruction need.
 Instruction will broadcast if count down to 0.
-showing NaN if not instruction in buffer.
+Showing NaN if not instruction in buffer.